Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ### Processing Extensions

 When you choose the mapping type  ```PROCESSOR_EXTENSION``` the wizard for defining your mapping changes.
-On the second step you are not be able to change the source format of the incoming message and define substitutions.
+On the second step you are not be able to change the source format of the inbound message and define substitutions.
 This is done by the processor extension.
 Instead you are able to choose a processor extension by selecting the respective message in the dropdown:

 <p align="center">
 <img src="resources/image/Generic_MQTT_MappingTemplate_ProtobufMessage_annnotated.png"  style="width: 70%;" />